You can write and format text, create tables, embed images and videos, insert links, and more with the content editor.

 When you create or edit discussions, blog posts, documents, or other content, you use the content editor built into the FICO community.
 You can use either the icons in the interface or keyboard shortcuts to perform basic text editing operations such as cutting, pasting, undoing, and text formatting.
 The editor includes many of the standard features of other word processing programs.
 Here are some features of the content editor you may want to explore:

-To @mention a community member, content or a place while you are typing in the content editor, type the @ symbol (or click the @ button if it is available).
+To @mention a community member, content or a place while you are typing in the content editor, type the @ symbol.
 A search dialog opens and suggests possible matches.
 To narrow matches, use an underscore (_) as a space.
 For example, @Mike_D would match the Mikes whose last name begins with "D." Select the correct match from the list and note the new link in the content editor.
-For more about @mentioning, see Shout out to people, places, and things.

 Adding a Table of Contents